wout/svg_chok/README.md

 1. There's a lot of unnecessary rendering of the SVG file, which may be an issue with complex scenes.
 2. Since it's a file loaded into your browser, the output can't run through a HTTP tunnel (e.g. NGrok) to easily display the output on other devices.

 While both arguments are not necessarily applicable to all use cases, another benefit is a nicer layout and a browsable index of all SVGs, with previews.
-So wither way, it's always a better experience than using the default HTML file.
+So either way, it's always a better experience than using the default HTML file.

 ## Contributing